 Social Engineering Assessment (SocEng)

-Our social engineering exercise is an attempt to establish false confidence with employees at the company to manipulate them into unwittingly divulging sensitive information, such as account information or other information that could be used to compromise security.
+Our social engineering exercise attempts to build false confidence among employees, manipulating them into inadvertently disclosing sensitive information, such as account credentials or other details that could compromise security.
 In performing this exercise we use a combination of techniques, including pretexting, phishing and baiting.
-Social engineering tests an organization's awareness of security threats and compliance requirements concerning disclosure of information and incident handling policies and procedures.
-The results of the test are catalogued in a comprehensive report.
+Social engineering tests evaluate an organization's awareness of security threats and compliance with policies related to information disclosure and incident response.
+The results are documented in a comprehensive report.
 This exercise serves a number of purposes beyond assessing the organization's susceptibility to social engineering:

 • It also raises overall user awareness to these types of threats.
 As internal dialogue spreads about attempted social engineering attacks, other users become more cautious regarding inbound communications and requests.